freerange/pair-programming-presentation/presentation.md

 * Come up with questions we can ask at the end to guage interest in pairing - do the team want to do more, less, the same?

 * Differentiate quotes from headings
-  * Add quote attribution
+  * Add quote attribution?
-  * Style quotes in italics and the emphasis in bold
+  * Style quotes in italics and the emphasis in bold?

 * Where does "Feedback Mechanisms in XP" live?

+* Instead of top-level heading slides, use the bullet point list with current one highlighted.

+* Add something about People Skills - http://c2.com/cgi/wiki?PeopleSkills